shubhaankargupta/GANFT/README.md

 ```
 #
 All CryptoPunk illustrations used to train the model are credited to [LarvaLabs](https://larvalabs.com/cryptopunks).
 I do not intend to make profits from their intellectual property.

+**I plan to make this repository grow further by introducing newer methods to get much better results, or potentially pivot towards other artistic styles.
+Feel free to send in a PR, Issue, or get in touch if you want to contribute.**